mailcow/mailcow-dockerized-docs/docs/firststeps-rp.md

 !!! info
     Using the site configs below will **forward ACME requests to mailcow** and let it handle certificates itself.
     The downside of using mailcow as ACME client behind a reverse proxy is, that you will need to reload Apache after the certificate changed.
 You can either reload Apache daily or write a script to watch the file for changes.
+    On many servers logrotate will reload Apache2 daily anyway.

-    If you want to use a local certbot installation, you can omit the configurations for port 80 and change the SSL certificate parameters accordingly.
+    If you want to use a local certbot installation, you will need to change the SSL certificate parameters accordingly.
     **Make sure you run a post-hook script** when you decide to use external ACME clients.
 You will find an example at the bottom of this page.